09 May 2016Media releases

 “Our volunteers are engineers, teachers, painters and more, and their efforts to mentor and support new arrivals helps them to overcome feelings of isolation and develop a positive sense of community in Australia.”

-Ms Roumeliotis applauded the efforts of SSI volunteers and said their continued support helps to empower vulnerable individuals to realise their full potential in Australia.
+Ms Roumeliotis applauded the efforts of volunteers as part of National Volunteer Week, and said their continued support helped to empower vulnerable individuals to realise their full potential in Australia.

 “National Volunteer Week provides a unique opportunity for us to reflect on the efforts of our volunteers and their valuable contributions to support our clients,” she said.